andreuandreu/wavelets_CMI/README.md

    - 1st provide a univaluated signal, chose one function from the provide_signals script 1 chose a tag in the dictionary name_source
       2 if no tag exists, create it
-      3 make sure the amplitude of the signal is renormalized to values vetween -2 to 2
+      3 make sure the amplitude of the signal is renormalized to values between -2 to 2

    - 2nd settle in the units of the signal by choosing a value for sampling_dt 1 edit the 'unit' variable with a string bearing the physical unit